Ambrose St John (Callington MP)

-Ambrose St John (1760–1822) of Prior Park, Berkshire and The Close, Winchester, Hampshire, was a Member of Parliament for Callington in Cornwall and was Lt-Col Commandant of the Supply Militia of Worcestershire.
+Ambrose St John (1760–1822) of Prior Park, Berkshire and The Close, Winchester, Hampshire, was a Member of Parliament for Callington in Cornwall and an officer in the Worcestershire Militia.

 Origins

 He was the eldest son of Very Rev. St Andrew St John (1732–1795), Dean of Worcester Cathedral, the second son of John St John, 11th Baron St John of Bletso.

 He was educated at Christ Church, Oxford and the Inner Temple.

+He was appointed as a captain in the Worcestershire Militia in 1793 and was promoted to Major two years later.
+In April 1796 he was commanding a 300-strong detachment of the regiment in Truro when around 3000 striking Cornish tin miners approached the town.
+Under the direction of the local magistrates, St John and his militiamen confronted the rioters, and when they would not disperse after the Riot Act was read, the militia fired their light field guns over their heads and drove them away at the point of the bayonet, the ringleaders being arrested.
+In 1798 he was appointed lieutenant-colonel of the Supplementary Militia of the county (the 2nd Worcestershire Militia).
+That regiment was disbanded the following year, but in 1806 he was appointed lieutenant-colonel of the 1st Worcestershire Militia; he resigned later that year.